 80% of the results come from 20% of the causes.
 A few things are important; most are not.

-It is really about accentuating the positive and eliminating the negative.
-This is what we call leveraging the positive, vital things in life and eliminate the negative, trivial things.
+It is really about leveraging the positive, vital things in our lives and eliminating the negative, trivial things.

 The Vital Few